 This form is available through Human Resources.

-Our group medical insurance open enrollment period is November 1 - November 30 each year for a January 1 effective date.
+Our group medical insurance open enrollment period is in November each year for a January 1 effective date.
 During an open enrollment period, eligible employees may elect to:

 - Enroll in one of our group BC/BS health insurance plans if s/he is not currently enrolled;